-&lt;sup>157 5 U.S.C. § 552(a)(8)(A)(ii)(II).
+&lt;sup>152 5 U.S.C. § 552(a)(8)(A)(ii)(II).

-&lt;sup>158 Id. § 552(b).
-See also id. ("The amount of information deleted, and the exemption under which the deletion is made, shall be indicated on the released portion of the record, unless including that indication would harm an interest protected by the exemption . . . under which the deletion is made.
+Id. § 552(b); see also id. ("The amount of information deleted, and the exemption under which the deletion is made, shall be indicated on the released portion of the record, unless including that indication would harm an interest protected by the exemption ... under which the deletion is made.
 If technically feasible, the amount of the information deleted, and the exemption under which the deletion is made, shall be indicated at the place in the record where such deletion is made.").